 The first thing is, do not think about going out to buy your own boat unless you have some sailing experience under your belt.

 Whilst for those of us who sail regularly, it is an unfathomable mystery how it could ever be true that there are some people who, for one reason or another, never really take to sailing.
 And if you are one of the people, buying a boat is going to be an awful waste of money.

 And to know whether you are going to enjoy sailing or not, you have to experience it.
 You can’t imagine what it will be like until you are out there, with the wind in your face, seeing what it is like for yourself.
 I will mention a few tips later in this article regarding some ways you can try before you buy.

-Another thing that I would really recommend you steer clear of as a first-time sailor is a full-on sailing holiday because once again, the same difficulties might apply.
-If you book a 14-day onboard holiday and discover after a couple of days that you are a rotten sailor or get sea-sick just by looking at the water, the next 12 days are likely to be purgatory!
+Another thing that I would recommend you steer clear of as a first-time sailor is a full-on sailing holiday because once again, the same difficulties might apply.
+If you book a 14-day onboard holiday and discover after a couple of days that you are a rotten sailor or get seasick just by looking at the water, the next 12 days are likely to be purgatory!

 A final point… watch the weather.
-If you have the option, you really don’t want to go out for your first day on the water when it is cold, raining, and blowing a gale.
+If you have the option, you don’t want to go out for your first day on the water when it is cold, raining, and blowing a gale.
 Yes, some may find it exciting, but many find it uncomfortable, miserable, and even a little scary and can be turned off for good.

 So How Do You Learn To Sail?